 Luggage Wrapping – Protect your bags from theft and damage by having your bags wrapped in plastic.
-Securitech and Aerotek offers luggage wrapping services.
-Both are available in the Domestic and International Terminals.
+Securitech offers luggage wrapping services.

-Smoking – Dedicated smoking areas are available in the Domestic Terminal, at Gates 1C and Gate 6.
-A reader tells us there are also dedicated smoking areas in the International terminal at gate 5.
+Smoking – Dedicated smoking areas are available in the Domestic Terminal, at Gates 1C and Gate 6 and in the International Terminal on the second floor.

 Spa – Treat yourself to a bit of pampering before or after your flight: Kaya Spa & Reflexology (Location: International Terminal, Airside.
 Hours: 4:00AM – 1:00AM).

 Travel Agencies – If you are arriving in Denpasar and need local arrangements or help planning a really last minute trip abroad, the Prasarana Travel Agency could be of assistance.
-There is a branch in the Arrivals area of both the International and Domestic Terminals.
+Locations: unknown.

-As of April 2019, Bali airport is served by the following airlines: Air Asia • Batik Air • Cathay Dragon/Pacific • Cebu Airlines • China Airlines • China Eastern • China Southern • Citilink • Emirates • Etihad • EVA Air • Garuda Indonesia • Hong Kong Airlines • Indonesia Airlines • Jetstar Airways • KLM • Korean Air • Lion Air • LOT • Mahan Air • Malaysia Airlines • Malindo Air • NAM Air • Philippine Airlines • Qantas • Qatar Airways • Rossiya Airlines • Royal Brunei Airlines • Scoot • Shanghai Airlines • SilkAir • Singapore Airlines • Sriwijaya Airlines • Thai AirAsia • Thai Airways • Thai Lion Air • Tiger Air • TransNusa • Turkish Airlines • Vietjet Air • Virgin • Wings Air • XiamenAir.
+Bali airport is served by the following airlines: Air Asia • Air New Zealand • Batik Air • Cebu Pacific • China Airlines • China Eastern Airlines • China Southern • Citilink • Emirates • Etihad Airways • EVA Air • Garuda Indonesia • Hong Kong Airlines • Indonesia Airlines • Jetstar Airways • KLM • Korean Air • Lion Air • LOT • Mahan Air • Malaysia Airlines • Malindo Air • NAM Air • Philippine Airlines • Qantas • Qatar Airways • Rossiya Airlines • Royal Brunei Airlines • Scoot • Shanghai Airlines • SilkAir • Singapore Airlines • Sriwijaya Airlines • Thai AirAsia • Thai Airways • Thai Lion Air • Tiger Air • TransNusa • Turkish Airlines • Vietjet Air • Virgin • Wings Air • XiamenAir.

-There are 3 buses that serve the airport.
+3 buses serve DPS airport.
 Buses leave from the pick-up Zona TMA (International Terminal) and at the Koridor Kedatangan (Domestic Terminal).
-At the time of this April 2019 update, fares range from Rp 3,500 to Rp 7,000 depending on the bus.
+At the time of this update, fares range from IDR 3,500 to IDR 7,000, depending on the bus.

-Pro-Tip: A reader (June 2018) tells us that he left the airport grounds, used the Grab App to arrange a taxi and saved about two thirds of the cost quoted at the prepaid taxi ranks.
+Pro-Tip: A reader (June 2018) tells us that he left the airport grounds, used the Grab App to arrange a taxi and saved about 2/3 of the cost quoted at the prepaid taxi ranks.